Hormone Replacement Therapy & the Pursuit of Youth: What Women Need to Know

 Medications containing hormone replacements serve to replace the missing estrogen, and therefore - theoretically - restore a quality of life without the severity of menopausal symptoms.

-There has been a good amount of controversy surrounding hormone replacement therapy, as well as some notable celebrity endorsements.
+There has been a good amount of controversy surrounding this type of therapy, as well as some notable celebrity endorsements.
 We'll get to the controversy shortly.

 Note: There are hormone replacement therapies that are used for transgender people who are looking to transition into either males or females.
 They have testosterone or estrogen put into their bodies - but that is a completely different subject not covered here.